skynetapp/Sugar-Sample-Code/New Contact.md

 #### Step 4:

-Set the path and name of log file.
+Set the path for log file and store the wsdl cache file.

-Set the path to store the wsdl cache file
+First nusoap try to get the cache file, if cache file not exist it uses the wsdl url and save the cache file in given path

   **_Code:_**